dlbbld/clean-chess/README.md

 #### Common positions
 When there are still a lot of pieces on the board, so a mate is very likely, the quick algorithm says POSSIBLE_WINNABLE.
 It makes an educated guess only.
-The full algorithm calculates an actual mate and is therefore accurate but much slower.
+The full algorithm calculates an actual mate and is accurate but much slower.
 [Game](https://lichess.org/SCKpvJQX#57)

 ```java